chr15m/scittle-claude-ai/README.md

         ; or handle nil when the request fails
         )

 Since the app will be run as an Artifact, note that the same restrictions apply.
-Some browser APIs such as `localStorage` are blocked by CSP senttings so do not use them.
+Some browser APIs such as `localStorage` are blocked by CSP settings so do not use them.

 Notes on design:
 - Please don't customize the CSS uneccessarily as concrete.css provides sensible defaults in both light and dark mode.